3DTimeDataset/3DTime_pytorch_dataloader/README.md

 ## How to use the dataset for a new script

 For most use cases, the already existing scripts can be used.
 However, if you want to use the dataset in any other way, we still recommend to use our custom made PyTorch dataset reader, for efficient use, as it was specifically developped for the peculiar data format and size.
+Each sub-folder contains its own README.md for more details.

 To use it, you can simply create a new python script at the root of this repository, and use the following: